New York Spirits REALLY Draws In Adults!

 Adults are often one of the hardest group for libraries to reach.
 They are too mature for your children’s programming, and not interested in most of the topics that appeal to older kids or teens.
 Many presenters do not know how to reach and appeal to their needs and interests.

 That’s where this program comes in.
-I’m school assembly presenter and library performer Cris Johnson and I’ve always been fascinated by the subject of hauntings and ghosts.
-I devoured every non-fiction book I could find on the subject and over the years managed to attend a few live lectures on the subject when I could find them.
-Usually, however, the live lectures were dry as dirt!
+I’m school assembly presenter and library performer Cris Johnson.
+I’ve always been fascinated by the subject of hauntings and ghosts.
+I devoured every non-fiction book I could find on the subject.
+Over the years managed to attend a few live lectures on the subject when I could find them.
+Usually these live lectures were dry as dirt!
 There had to be a better way.

-A few years ago, my wife and I attended some ‘ghost walks’ in the Western New York area and the combination of the spooky stories along with actually seeing many of these locations was a huge step in the right direction!
-However, I wanted to go even further.
+A few years ago, my wife and I attended some ‘ghost walks’ in the Western New York area.
+The combination of the spooky stories along with actually seeing many of these locations was a step in the right direction.
+But I wanted to go even further.

 Now YOU have the great opportunity to bring in this one-of-a-kind adult program to YOUR library.
 It’s the perfect Halloween program.
 Also, it has real LOCAL appeal.
 I call it: